 More family travel for less money

-Since my days of flying back and forth between graduate school in New York and seeing friends and family in Texas, to learning how to keep my two young girls connected to their family members spread around the country, I’ve spent much of the past decade learning the secrets of leveraging rewards earning credit cards, points promotions, airline award charts, travel sales, and otherwise very mundane everyday life tasks and expenses to enable our family to literally travel around the world, sometimes in suites and in first class, for a very greatly reduced cost.
+From my days of flying back and forth between graduate school in New York and seeing friends and family in Texas, to learning how to keep my two young girls connected to their family members spread around the country, I’ve spent much of the past decade learning the secrets of leveraging rewards.
+Taking advantage of points promotions, airline award charts, travel sales and more has allowed our family to literally travel around the world – sometimes in suites and in first class – for a very greatly reduced cost.

-Even if dollars are tight, next summer your family can be the one that has made memories on the beaches of California, strolled the busy streets of New York City, taken in a museum in Paris, or relaxed on a tube in a lazy river for much less than you probably think.
+By keeping up with card tips and tricks, your family can be the one that has made memories on the beaches of California, strolled the busy streets of New York City, taken in a museum in Paris or relaxed on a tube in a lazy river – for much less than you probably think.
 The only real limits to where miles and points can take you is your own imagination, so let those dreams run wild as we work together to “Get to the Points.”